dtarb/TauDEM/README.txt

+TODO: The README.md file is the up to date documentation.
+This file needs to be deleted.

 TauDEM (Terrain Analysis Using Digital Elevation Models) is a suite of Digital Elevation Model (DEM) tools for the extraction and analysis of hydrologic information from topography as represented by a DEM.

 For more information on the development of TauDEM please refer to the wiki https://github.com/dtarb/TauDEM/wiki.